For parents living in California (CA) or traveling with children through the state, it’s important to know the car seat laws-California.

 As of 2023, all car and booster seats must be compliant with the updated California car seat laws.

 This means that they need to follow the new safety standards set by the state of California.

 Here is the quick run-down of what you need to know about the California car seat law for 2023:

-Children under the age of 2 must ride in a rear-facing car seat until they reach either 40 pounds or 40 inches in height or more.
+- Children under the age of 2 should be placed in a rear-facing car seat, unless they weigh 40 pounds or more or are at least 40 inches in height.

 After that, they can ride in a forward-facing car seat with height and weight limits set by the manufacturer.
 (Reference: California Vehicle Code Section 27360)

 This guide explains the car seat rules in California so that you can be sure that your child is always safe and secure while on the road in California.
 So, without further ado, let’s get started!